dutow/mysql-build-tools/README.md

 ---

 * There is one bare git repo called the master
-* There is a checkout for each version truck
+* There is a checkout for each series truck
 * There are topics for development
-* Each topic has a checkout of every relevant version
+* Each topic has a checkout of every relevant series
 * There can be any number of build configs for any checkout
-* Build configs are managed using presets
+* Build configs are managed using variants (presets)

 Warning
 ---